FreeHK-Lunity/project-HONGSHING/README.md

 Welcome to the Project-HONGSHING OMSI2 map contribution guide!
 This guide will walk you through the steps of contributing to the map.

+To learn how to use Git to clone and push, click [here](https://github.com/FreeHK-Lunity/project-HONGSHING/blob/main/how-to-use-git.md)

 ## Chapter 5: Submitting Your Pull Request